lubgr/tsym/README.md

 * trigonometric functions `sin(pi/4) = 1/sqrt(2)` or `sin^2(a) + cos^2(a) = 1`
 * expression normalization via gcd `a/b + 1/(5*b) = 1/5*(1 + 5*a)/b`
 * differentiation `d/da 2*a^4 = 8*a^3`
-* solution of simple linear systems of equations
+* solution of linear systems of equations, matrix inversion and determinant
 * parsing of expressions from strings
 * big integer arithmetic (by use of boost multiprecision)